testmactest/testmactest.github.io/_posts/2020-04-16-RedTeam-Exercises-with-OpenSource-Tools-Part-2.md

 I finished the first part promising that I will apply the theory on some real world cases.
 Without other words let's see what scenarios I will approach:
 <ol>
-<li>Scenario 1: I will consider I obtained somehow access in the network via an service exploit, web application vulnerability or through a phishing email.
-I will explore some ways of upgrading the shell without being detected by WindowsDefender.</li>
+<li>Scenario 1: I consider I already obtained somehow access in the network via a service exploit, web application vulnerability or through a phishing email.
+I will explore some ways of upgrading the dumb shell without being detected by WindowsDefender.</li>
  <li>Scenario 2: I was speaking about a RedTeam exercise in my first article, am I right?
-What RedTeam Exercise is that where I don't make use of a little phishing mail? </li>
+What RedTeam Exercise is that where I don't make use of a little phishing mail?
+I will build from 0 a phishing email where I will explore anti-sandbox techniques.</li>
 </ol>

 I considered that we all encountered situations where we were limited by a dumb shell and we could not upgrade it because of not taking all the necessary measures against a security sollution.
 Also I personally, I found myself in the situation where only through a phishing email I could access the target's network.<br/>